brokelyn/brokelyn/README.md

 ## 💾 Other non Open Source Projects

-These are projects are build by myself or I helped building them
+These are projects that are build by myself or I helped building them

 <table>
   <thead align="center">